JrgMoran/ResourciOS/README.md

     }
 }
 ```
-By doing this, we can use our literals in this way `label.text = RTexts.accept.localized`
-And our images with `imageView.image = RImages.ico_settings.image`
+By doing this, we can use our literals like this `label.text = RTexts.accept.localized`, and our images with `imageView.image = RImages.ico_settings.image`.

 ### Custom folders
-You can define in which folder files will be generated if you write the path starting with the `/` character.
+You can tell ResourciOS in which folder to put the generated files if you write the path starting with the `/` character.
 Example: `./ResourciOS attributesClass /folder/subfolder`

-### One more thing
+### Use ResourciOS in XCode
 You can execute ResourciOS directly in XCode.
-In order to do that you must add a new "Run Script" in the "build phase" tab and write the desired command.
+In order to do that you only have to add a new "Run Script" in the "build phase" tab and write the desired command.
 `Build phases -> + -> new Run Script phase`

 # ResourciOS - Español

 ResourciOS es un pequeño programa que busca los textos y las imágenes en los ficheros de tu proyecto y genera diferentes opciones de ficheros.
-Es una forma diferente de trabajar con los literales y las imágenes en swift.
+Es una forma diferente de trabajar con los literales y las imágenes en Swift.

 Descarga el ejecutable ResouciOS y ejcútalo en la terminal con una de las siguientes opciones: